openssl/openssl/doc/designs/quic-design/quic-ackm.md

 ### On Handshake Confirmed

-This should be called by the user when the QUIC handshake is confirmed.
+This should be called by the caller when the QUIC handshake is confirmed.
 The Probe Timeout (PTO) algorithm behaves differently depending on whether the QUIC handshake is confirmed yet.